Steam Baths

 Bench Depth – Approx 50cm (20”) is a good starting point.
 However, a deeper bench of perhaps 70cm (28”) or deeper is nice to have as it allows sitting with feet up on the bench which many people enjoy.
 If you want to lay down then a bench surface area of at least 65cm (26”) x 200cm (6.5’) is needed.

-Bench Slope (Forward) – Generally benches are sloped very slightly forward so that condensate/water do not collect on the seat.
+Bench Slope (Forward) – Sitting benches can be sloped very slightly forward so that condensate/water do not collect on the seat.
+Be careful to not slope too much though unless you want a good isometric workout for your quads.

 This may provide for more comfortable seating but is also a bit more complicated to construct and keep clean.